IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Tutorials-overview.md

 title: Tutorials overview
 tags: [tutorial]
 keywords:
-summary: "Summary of the tutorials."
+summary: "Summary of the tutorials to provision a CICS region and deploy applications to it."
 sidebar: cdp_sidebar
 permalink: cdp-Tutorials-overview.html
 folder: cdp
 toc: true
 ---

-These tutorials will help you setup a CICS region and try the Zowe CLI CICS deploy plug-in to deploy applications.

 Firstly, you will need a CICS region.
-The z/OS Provisioning Toolkit enables you to provision and deprovision CICS regions yourself.
-Work with your CICS and z/OS administrators to setup a z/OS PT image, then provision your CICS region:
+The z/OS Provisioning Toolkit enables you to provision CICS regions yourself:

 * [Preparing a z/OS Provisioning Toolkit image](cdp-Preparing-a-zOS-PT-image) - steps to prepare a z/OS Provisioning Toolkit image for CICS, and optionally include an application in the image.